Motorcycle Accident FAQ

 You can seek compensation for all the damages you have suffered.
 This includes compensation for all medical expenses related to your injuries, both now and in the future.
 You can seek compensation for lost wages if you couldn’t work.
 Other damages may include pain and suffering, loss of future earning capacity and disfigurement.

 One of our attorneys will review your case to determine all the damages you have suffered in your motorcycle accident.
-We’re not interested in a making a quick settlement with the insurance company.
+We’re not interested in making a quick settlement with the insurance company.
 Our goal is to get you as much compensation as possible, even if that means going to court.

 This is common.
 Negligent drivers in motorcycle accidents typically deny responsibility and don’t even admit to doing anything wrong.
 Insurance companies are happy to believe them, because they want to pay you as little as possible.